Protecht

 ** Download Full Course PDF: Enterprise Risk Management – Bringing it To Life

-Risk Bow Tie and root cause analysis
+Risk Bow Tie and Root Cause Analysis

 In this course, David Tattam, Chief Research and Content Officer at Protecht, provides an introduction to the principles of bow tie analysis, leading into hands-on exercises in creating risk bow ties.